techandmedia/react-native/README.md

 # react-native
 React Native Project
 This is a barebone React Native Branch
-Clone this project if you're having trouble with React Native 0.56
+Clone this project if you're having trouble with React Native  version 0.56

 For Windows 10 users, follow these steps: